Menu

 Stamp Duty Land Tax can be payable if the property price is in excess of £125,000.
 This can be applicable even if no money changes hands.

-As an example, if your property is worth £300,000, with an outstanding joint mortgage of £200,000, an even split of that using a joint mortgage between the two parties separating would be £100,000 each.
-Following a Transfer of Equity, the sole owner of the property and sole mortgage holder would have an increased amount of equity and, thereby may be liable for the SDTL incurred.
-This is something your solicitor will discuss with you as it will need to be addressed before any remortgage is put in place.
+As an example, if your property is worth £300,000 and you have an outstanding joint mortgage of £200,000, an even split of that between the two parties would be £100,000 each.
+Following a Transfer of Equity, the sole owner of the property and sole mortgage holder would have increased equity and, thereby, may be liable for the SDTL incurred.
+This is something your solicitor will discuss with you, as it will need to be addressed before any remortgage is put in place.

 Related Reading: